 Milk.
 You'll need a couple of tablespoons of milk to loosen the mixture.
 Dairy free or dairy milk will both be fine.
 You could also use orange or apple juice if you prefer.

-If you've got some blackberries left over, you might also like to try this quick blackberry sauce.
+If you've got some blackberries left over, you might also like to try this quick blackberry sauce, or gluten free blackberry and apple crumble.

 Cinnamon is optional, but adds extra sweetness.
 If you don't like cinnamon, you could use half a teaspoon of vanilla extract.